-The Board has examined the composition of the Audit Committee in light of the Securities and Exchange Commission (SEC) and NYSE rules governing audit committees.
-Based upon this examination, the Board confirmed that each of the members of the Audit Committee is "independent" within the meaning of SEC regulations, the NYSE's corporate governance listing standards and Quanta's Corporate Governance Guidelines.
+The Board has examined the composition of the Audit Committee in light of the Securities and Exchange Commission (SEC) regulations, NYSE rules governing audit committees and our Corporate Governance Guidelines.
+Based upon this examination, the Board confirmed that each of the members of the Audit Committee is "independent" within the meaning of SEC regulations, the NYSE's corporate governance listing standards and our Corporate Governance Guidelines.
 The Audit Committee is established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-The Audit Committee operates under a formal charter adopted by the Board of Directors that governs its duties and conduct.
-The Audit Committee Charter is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, c/o General Counsel's Office, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
+The Audit Committee operates under a formal charter adopted by the Board that governs its duties and conduct.
+The Audit Committee Charter is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
 The membership and number of meetings held during the last fiscal year and the primary responsibilities of the Audit Committee are described in "Committees of the Board" above.
-The Board has determined that Mr. Fried is an "audit committee financial expert" within the meaning of SEC regulations.
+The Board has determined that Messrs.
+Fried and Jackman are "audit committee financial experts" within the meaning of SEC regulations.